jithstephen13/TradeMart/README.md

 ## Navbar:

-- This is the landing page of my website.
+- This is the landing page of our website.
 Clicking an option on the Navbar will redirect to the respective page.
 <img width="50%" src="./src/assets/Screenshot 2023-01-22 212059.png">
 -
 <img width="50%" src="./src/assets/Screenshot 2023-01-22 212140.png">